mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--channel`

 This specifies the `channel` in which the extension is signed.

+In 8.0.0. or later this option is required.

+In 7.11.0 or earlier:

-It defaults to `unlisted` or the `channel` of your extension's latest version.
-When the `--use-submission-api` option is specified the behaviour of `--channel` - and the limitations - are quite different than explained here: see the documentation for `--use-submission-api` above for more information.
+- without the `--use-submission-api` option , this option defaults to `unlisted` or the `channel` of your extension's latest version.
+- with  the `--use-submission-api` option, this option is required.

 The allowed values for `channel` are: